SevlaMare/TopStocks/README.md

 ![screenshot](doc/screenshot.png)

-<br>This project was made to learn how to work with React,
+<br>This project was made to practice all aspects involved in creating a React application.<br>
-create components (Functional and class), manage state, use props, do prop-drilling, use event handlers and do runtime type check with PropTypes.<br>

 ## Content
 * [Live Demo](#live-demo)
 * [Requirements](#requirements)
 * [Requisites](#built-with)